 4. Tie Yourself to the Mast

-For those of you familiar with Homer’s Odyssey, you would be able to recall that Odysseus ordered his sailors to tie him tightly to the ship’s mast, and to ignore his pleas as he listens and reacts to the Sirens’ beautiful but deadly singing.
-The sailors did what they were told and Odysseus became the only man to have heard the song of the sirens and survived it.
+For those familiar with Homer’s Odyssey, you may recall that Odysseus ordered his sailors to tie him tightly to the ship’s mast, and to ignore his pleas as he listened and reacted to the Sirens’ beautiful but deadly singing.
+The sailors followed his orders, and Odysseus became the only man to have heard the song of the sirens and survived.

-Similarly, this tech detox will work if you dutifully follow what you have planned out.
-However, as far as addiction is concerned, rationality will take a backseat when the withdrawal symptoms show.
-This is when you need to ‘tie yourself to the mast’.
+Similarly, this tech detox will work if you diligently follow what you have planned out.
+However, concerning addiction, rationality will take a backseat when withdrawal symptoms appear.
+This is when you need to "tie yourself to the mast."

 Keep Them Out of Reach

-One extreme way will be to keep all your tech devices away so that you have no access to them.
-You’d have no choice but to lead a tech-free life during that designated period.
-How about travelling to a less developed place where everyone’s less dependent on technology?
+One extreme way would be to keep all your tech devices away so that you have no access to them.
+You would have no choice but to lead a tech-free life during that designated period.
+How about traveling to a less developed place where everyone is less dependent on technology?

 5. Believe in the Power of Choice

-When faced with the prospect of change, be it good or bad, humans tend to resist change.
-We justify the status quo by telling ourselves we don’t have a choice but to stick to the old ways.
-Yet the only constant of this world is change, and it is only by embracing it that we can actually possess the power of choice, like how it is with our growing dependence on technology.
+When faced with the prospect of change, whether good or bad, humans tend to resist it.
+We justify maintaining the status quo by telling ourselves we have no choice but to stick to the old ways.
+However, the only constant in this world is change, and it is only by embracing it that we can truly possess the power of choice, as demonstrated by our growing dependence on technology.

-It is seemingly getting more impossible for us to live a day without our computers, smartphones, tablets and the Internet.
-It sounds legitimate to submit to ‘reality’ and not fight it by getting ourselves involved in something that sounds a little daunting – like a ‘tech detox’.
-But it is precisely this submission that robs us of our power and freedom to choose what is best for us, technological or non-technological.
+It seems increasingly impossible for us to live a day without our computers, smartphones, tablets, and the internet.
+It may appear reasonable to accept this ‘reality’ and not challenge it by engaging in something potentially daunting, such as a ‘tech detox.’
+However, it is precisely this submission that deprives us of our power and freedom to choose what is best for us, be it technological or non-technological.

-The goal of a tech detox is not to denounce technology as inferior.
-Rather, the purpose of such a detox is to let us see that technology is not everything our life has to rely on.
-We don’t have to spend all our time with the TV or the smartphone.
-A tech detox will show you that there is life outside digital technology.
+The aim of a tech detox is not to denounce technology as inferior.
+Instead, the purpose of such a detox is to help us realize that technology is not the sole aspect our lives should depend on.
+We don’t need to spend all our time watching TV or using smartphones.
+A tech detox will demonstrate that there is life beyond digital technology.